 The fishing town of Fisterra (Finisterre in Spanish) is located on the Atlantic Coast of Galicia, some 100km away from Santiago de Compostela.
-Cape Fisterra and its lighthouse, on a headland just outside the town, has been a popular finishing point for pilgrims walking the Camino de Santiago for many centuries, completing the so-called Finisterre Way.
+Cape Fisterra and its lighthouse, on a headland just outside the town, has been the final destination for pilgrims walking the Camino de Santiago for many centuries, completing the so-called Finisterre Camino.

 The Romans gave this town the name of ‘Finis Terrae’, meaning Land’s End or The End of the World, as they believed this point to be the most Western corner of their vast Empire.